Travel Health - Topic Overview

 Where can you get the best information?

 use the Internet to find general travel health information.
-Just make sure the
+Just make sure that the

 information is up-to-date and from a reliable source.
-You can also find out if
+See the following websites before you travel:

-you can get the best medical care in the region you are visiting.
-The U.S.
+- U.S. State Department (www.usembassy.gov): This site has information on where to get the best medical care in the region you are visiting.
+It lists every U.S. embassy

 Which immunizations and medicines will you need?